bandframework/bandframework/CONTRIBUTING.rst

 <https://bandframework.github.io/team/>`_
 and interacting with us to ensure that your effort is well-directed.

+To contribute a package to the BAND Framework, please see the [BAND Software Development Kit (SDK)](/resources/sdkpolicies/bandsdk.md), which includes requirements and recommendations.

 Authorship
 ----------
 BAND expects new major version releases of the framework to occur annually.